Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Muon in

 where, $l$ is momentum transfer, $m_{l_{i(j)}}$ is mass of i(j)$^{th}$ flavour lepton in the loop.

-The model can incorporate a vectorlike fermion (VLF), $\chi$, without introducing an extra gauge anomaly.
+The model can incorporate a vector-like fermion (VLF), $\chi$, without introducing an extra gauge anomaly.
 The DM Lagrangian can take the form:

-The $Z'$ also acquires interaction with the DM candidate $\chi$ through the covariant derivative $D_\mu\chi= \left(\partial_\mu -iq_\chi g_{\mu-\tau}\right)\chi$ present in the DM kinetic term.
+The $Z'$ also acquires interaction with the DM candidate $\chi$ through the covariant derivative $D_\mu\chi= \left(\partial_\mu -ig_\chi \right)\chi$ present in the DM kinetic term.
 The interactions between $Z'$ and fermions, dark or otherwise are highlighted by the interaction terms.

-Here $q_\chi\times g_{\mu-\tau}$ is the total gauge charge of VLF under U(1)$_{L_\mu -L_\tau}$.
+Here $ g_\chi$ is the total gauge charge of VLF under U(1)$_{L_\mu -L_\tau}$.
 As $Z'$ interacts with both DM candidate $\chi$ and leptons: $\mu$ and $\tau$, it effectively acts as a portal between dark matter and SM particles.
 Therefore DM candidate, $\chi$ contributes to dark matter relic density through s-channel annihilation process $\bar{\chi} \,\chi \rightarrow Z'\rightarrow \bar{l}\,\,l\,(\bar{\nu}_l\,\, \nu) $ and t-channel process $\bar{\chi} \,\chi \rightarrow Z'\,\,Z' $.
-For $m_\chi \leq m_{Z'}$ s-channel is the dominant contribution to DM relic density whereas for $m_\chi \geq m_{Z'}$ t-channel remains the dominant contribution.
-The annihilation can be detected through final state radiation (FSR) in form of photon flux in Fermi-LAT experiment~\cite{Albert_2017}.
-Also $\mu$ and $\tau$ leptons along with their anti particles in final states can further decay to electron and positron before reaching Earth.
-Electron and positron excess has been measured at DAMPE~\cite{TheDAMPE:2017dtc} and AMS02~\cite{PhysRevLett.110.141102} experiments respectively.
-We shall refrain from discussing indirect detection of dark matter in detail.
-We shall discuss the direct detection of dark matter through a recoil of target nucleus in detail in the following sections.
+For $m_\chi \leq M_{z'}$ s-channel is the dominant contribution to DM relic density whereas for $m_\chi \geq M_{z'}$ t-channel remains the dominant contribution.
+The annihilation can be detected through final state radiation (FSR) in the form of photon flux in Fermi-LAT experiment~\cite{Albert_2017}.
+Also, $\mu$ and $\tau$ leptons along with their anti-particles in final states can further decay to electron and positron before reaching Earth.
+Electron and positron excess have been measured at DAMPE~\cite{TheDAMPE:2017dtc} and AMS02~\cite{PhysRevLett.110.141102} experiments respectively.